Dr. Morgan Bagley

-Title: Director of Athletic Training Education and Instructor of Human Performance and Sport Business
+Title: Director of Athletic Training Education and Assistant Professor of Human Performance and Sport Business

 After graduating Mount Union, I worked as an athletic trainer at Kent State University for two years.
 I then took a job as an athletic trainer and instructor at East Carolina University in Greenville, NC for four years before returning to Mount Union.